Senator Brown calls for action as burn pits make veterans ill

-SYRACUSE, OH (WOWK)- It’s a growing health crisis in the U.S. Military that is leaving veterans literally gasping for air.
+SYRACUSE, Ohio (WOWK) — It’s a growing health crisis in the U.S. Military that is leaving veterans literally gasping for air.
 More and more veterans say they were exposed to toxic smoke while in Iraq and Afghanistan and are now having to fight for healthcare they desperately need.

 “One doctor was like ‘Oh it’s asthma’ and I was like no this isn’t asthma,” said Andrea Neutzling, a combat veteran.